shinkyo0513/Spatio-Temporal-Perturbations-for-Video-Attribution/README.md

-# VideoAttribution
+# Spatio-Temporal Perturbations for Video Attribution

-Code for paper on TCSVT 2021: Spatio-Temporal Perturbations for Video Attribution, which is an extension paper of our previous work on WACV 2021: Towards Visually Explaining Video Understanding Networks with Perturbation.
+Code for paper on TCSVT 2021: [Spatio-Temporal Perturbations for Video Attribution](https://arxiv.org/abs/2109.00222#:~:text=The%20attribution%20method%20provides%20a,the%20output%20of%20a%20network.), which is an extension paper of our previous work on WACV 2021: [Towards Visually Explaining Video Understanding Networks with Perturbation](https://arxiv.org/abs/2005.00375).

 <!-- ![Overview](readme_figs/Teaser.png) -->
 <img src="readme_figs/Teaser.png" alt="Overview" style="zoom:25%;" />